Joining the Team - Logistics and Travel - FAQ - Practices - Policies - Email Archive - History

 - Qualifications: Although we will organize our top students into two or three "elite" teams, ARML is open to any student who lives in our geographic region.
 We will organize students not selected for elite teams into several "regional" teams with other students from nearby schools.
 All team members will be able to participate fully in the competition.

-- Cost: The total cost of participating in ARML this year will be $40, which covers entry to the ARML contest itself, weekly team practices from mid-April to late May, entry to the ARML Local contest we will be running in April during our regular weekly meeting time, and a team T-shirt.
+- Cost: The total cost of participating in ARML this year will be $40, which covers entry to the ARML contest itself, weekly team practices from mid-April to late May, and a team T-shirt.
+We do not charge fees to participate in ARML Local, which we will be running in April during our regular weekly meeting time.

 - Signing up and payment: Follow instructions at this link.
 Be sure to read the policies and FAQ first.